 Deane (Herb) Herbert started Subsurface Drilling after eight years in the trenchless drilling industry.
 His vision was for a company which could provide a professional one-stop trenchless installation service.

-Today the company owns and operates several directional drills which are capable of installing pipes from 20mm in diameter (down to the side of a house and under the vege garden) to pipe diameters of 500mm and bigger (down road ways and under buildings).
+Today the company owns and operates several directional drills which are capable of installing pipes from 20mm in diameter (down to the side of a house and under the vege garden) to pipe diameters of up to 450m (down road ways and under buildings).

-Subsurface Civil & Drilling specialises in several different methods of trenchless installation including directional drilling, pipe ramming, thrust boring, conventional trenching, chain trenching and pipe cracking.
+Subsurface Civil & Drilling specialises in several different methods of trenchless installation including directional drilling, pipe ramming, thrust boring, conventional trenching, chain trenching, pipe cracking and pipe bursting.

 We take pride in our directional drilling operations.
 Disruption to businesses and the public is minimised with our hydro-excavation trucks.
 We also have a truck on site during directional drill or pipe cracking operations to take care of the spillage of drilling fluids.